Don’t be scared, be prepared this autumn

 Keep it light

-Putting up exterior security lights is one of those jobs we can put off because it seems like a big hassle, but you can get affordable, solar-powered versions which are easy to install and are a great deterrent.
-Plus they make taking the bins out in the dark a thing of the past!
+Putting up exterior security lights is one of those jobs we can put off because it seems like a lot of hassle.
+But did you know you can get affordable, solar-powered versions which are easy to install and are a great deterrent?
+Plus, they make taking the bins out in the dark a thing of the past!

 Keep it out of sight